-Let’s say you have an old HVAC system that’s a 1-ton unit.
-This simply means that the system’s cooling capacity is 12,000 BTU/hour and can, in effect, melt 1 ton of ice in 24 hours.
-Let’s say the old system has a standard minimum SEER of 8.
-On the other hand, imagine that your potential new HVAC system has the same capacity (1 ton), but it has a SEER rating of 16.
+Consider, for example, an older HVAC system of 1-ton capacity.
+This implies its cooling capacity is 12,000 BTU/hour, with the ability to offset the heat equivalent to melting 1 ton of ice in 24 hours.
+However, its power consumption may be quite high.
+Let’s say the old system has a minimal SEER of 8.
+Now imagine a potential new HVAC unit of the same capacity (1 ton), but this one is connected to solar panels and boasts a SEER rating of 16.

-If we enter these numbers into the calculator, it tells us that the operating cost per year for the old unit is approximately $292.55.
-Meanwhile, the operating cost for the new unit is estimated at $146.27.
-This equals a total estimated savings per year of $146.28.
-Over five years, this adds up to almost a thousand dollars in savings.
+Enter these data into the calculator, and it indicates that the estimated operating cost per annum for the old unit is about $292.55.
+However, the operating cost for the new solar-powered unit is estimated at $146.27.
+Correspondingly, this implies an annual savings estimate of $146.28.
+In five years, this significant investment could reward you with saved electricity and almost a thousand dollars saved on energy bills.

-The calculator also tells us how our impact on the planet will be lessened with a new HVAC system.
-For instance, in the above scenario, installing a new energy-efficient system is equal to planting 23 trees or preserving .007 acres of forest from conversion to cropland.
-It’s equivalent to removing 2,047 pounds of polluting CO2 from the air.
-These sample scenarios give us just a small idea of how our environmental impact can decrease based on a relatively simple choice like upgrading our heating and cooling systems.
+The calculator is climate-conscious too, demonstrating how a new HVAC system, especially those with modern energy-saving technology, can reduce our impact on the planet.
+For example, in the previous scenario, upgrading to a new energy-efficient system is equal to planting 23 trees or preserving .007 acres of forest from conversion to cropland.
+It’s also equivalent to removing 2,047 pounds of deleterious CO2 from the air.
+These calculations show how our environmental impact can decrease by adopting relatively simple solutions like upgrading our heating and cooling systems.

 Upgrade and Start Saving

-The HVAC Energy Efficient Calculator is a great way to help you understand the positive benefits from upgrading to a new, energy-efficient HVAC system.
-To see what your own savings and lessened environmental impact might be, visit The Cooling Company and try out the calculator today.
+Utilizing the HVAC Energy Efficiency Calculator is a great way of understanding the potential benefits of transitioning to a new, energy-efficient HVAC system.
+To discover your personalized savings and reduced environmental impact, visit The Cooling Company and test the calculator for yourself.